Have you ever heard of Japanese taiko drums?

 Nowadays taiko performances are quite famous even outside of Japan.
 “Yamato” is a group of taiko players who performs on stages worldwide.
 If you ever have a chance, go and check them out!

-Here’s a short video that I took last year when I visited a Japanese summer festival at Nagoya Castle:
+Here’s a short video that I took in 2010 when I visited a Japanese summer festival at Nagoya Castle:

 Of course it’s much more impressive when you see it live.

 Personally I’m totally in love with taiko and always wanted to learn it myself.
 I just didn’t have the chance to do so, but I surely hope that some day I will!

 Now, you have to know that Japanese taiko drums are all handmade and are EXTREMELY expensive.
 The bigger they are the more expensive they get.

 Most Japanese taiko drums have a barrel-like shape, using big trunks to build them.
 Depending on their diameter they’re classified, e.g. drums with a diameter of 25cm are called Sumodaiko.

 Horse or ox skin is used for the drumhead.
 They are extremely tight and cannot be tuned.
 They have to be so tight because of the summer humidity when most Japanese festivals take place.

 You can read more about the different types of drums and the history over at Wikipedia.